 - Bone spurs – these growths are made by the body as a natural healing mechanism, but should they come into contact with a nerve or other soft tissue, back pain can follow.

-- And more – diseases, infection and injury can also be behind back pain in the elderly.
+- And more – diseases, infections and injuries can also be behind back pain in the elderly.

-As there are so many potential causes of back pain in the elderly, a trip to the physician is required to determine if a patient is suffering from a herniated disc, stenosis or any other form of spine deterioration.
-To learn more about the causes, symptoms and treatments of back pain, contact your physician or the team of spine surgeons at Laser Spine Institute today.
+As there are so many potential causes of back pain in the elderly, a trip to the physician is required to determine if a patient has a herniated disc, spinal stenosis or any other form of spine degeneration.
+To learn more about the causes, symptoms and treatments of back pain, contact the team at Laser Spine Institute today.
 We can tell you about our minimally invasive, outpatient procedures and whether you are a candidate for our procedures.